rashatwi/mispr-dataset/README.md

 # Overview

 This GitHub repository contains the dataset accompanying the following manuscript:
-* R. Atwi, M. Bliss, M.M.
-Makeev, N.N.
+* R. Atwi, M. Bliss, M. Makeev, N.N.
 Rajput.
 "MISPR: An automated infrastructure for high- throughput DFT and MD simulations".
 (2022).

 The dataset includes the Nuclear Magnetic Resonance (NMR) chemical shifts and redox potentials computed using MISPR.